woossi0/suite/docs/usermanual/source/processing/processes/vector/transform.rst

 Examples
 --------

-The following examples illustrate how to use the ``gs:Transform`` process.
+The following examples illustrate how to use the ``vec:Transform`` process.
 All of the examples use the ``medford:bikelanes`` feature collection, with different expressions for the ``transform`` parameter.

 #.
 A new feature collection with a single attribute containing the name of the street each bike lane is on: